 YNHH nephrologists are board certified in both internal medicine and nephrology, and are recognized experts in the field.
-Because of our close association with Yale School of Medicine, beyond providing outstanding patient care, we also actively participate in leading-edge nephrology research, clinical trials and education.
-In addition to offering evaluation and treatment for the entire spectrum of kidney diseases and conditions, we oversee primary care to a large group of patients with end-stage renal disease (ESRD).
+Our close association with Yale School of Medicine, allows us to participate in leading-edge nephrology clinical trials.
+We oversee primary care to a large group of patients with end-stage renal disease (ESRD).
 In collaboration with Yale-New Haven Transplantation Center, we have the largest kidney transplantation program in New England.

 Renal Failure Program

-Renal failure refers to temporary or permanent damage to the kidneys that results in loss of normal kidney function.
+Renal failure refers to temporary or permanent damage to the kidneys that result in loss of normal kidney function.
 There are different types of renal failure.
-Acute renal failure has a sudden onset and is potentially reversible.
+Acute renal failure has a sudden onset and is sometimes reversible.
 Chronic renal failure progresses slowly over at least three months and can lead to permanent renal failure.
 End-stage renal disease (ESRD) is when the kidneys permanently fail to work.

-In addition to a physical examination and complete medical history, our diagnostic procedures for renal failure may include blood tests, urine tests, renal ultrasound (also called sonography), kidney biopsy and CAT scanning.
-Specific treatment — which can be determined by a referring physician or our hematology team — may include admission to YNHH, administration of intravenous (IV) fluids, diuretic therapy (to increase urine output), specific medications, dietary restrictions, dialysis and kidney transplantation.
+In addition to a physical examination and complete medical history, our diagnostic procedures for renal failure may include blood tests, urine tests, renal ultrasound (also called sonography), kidney biopsy and CT scanning.
+Specific treatment may include admission to YNHH, intravenous (IV) fluids, diuretic therapy (to increase urine output), medications, dietary restrictions, dialysis and kidney transplantation.

 Dialysis is a procedure that our hematology team routinely performs on patients diagnosed with acute or chronic renal failure, or who have ESRD.
 The process involves removing waste substances and fluid from the blood that are normally eliminated by the kidneys.
-There are two types of dialysis: 1) Peritoneal dialysis is performed by surgically inserting a soft, hollow tube into the lower abdomen, near the navel, then running a special solution, called dialysate, through it.
-2) Hemodialysis involves connecting the patient to a machine that drains the blood, treats it in dialysate, then returns the blood.
+There are two types of dialysis: peritoneal dialysis, which is performed by surgically inserting a soft, hollow tube into the lower abdomen, near the navel, then running a special solution, called dialysate, through it; and hemodialysis, which involves connecting the patient to a machine that drains the blood, treats it in dialysate, then returns the blood.

-Our Renal Failure Program, one of the oldest in Connecticut, places tremendous emphasis on providing a range of treatments aimed at avoiding dialysis and restoring healthy kidney function.
-When dialysis is required, though, we provide primary care with at-home peritoneal dialysis or hemodialysis at local facilities.
-Our out-of-hospital dialysis services include home peritoneal dialysis by personalized prescription and in-center hemodialysis with state-of-the-art technology.
+Our Renal Failure Program provides a range of treatments aimed at avoiding dialysis and restoring healthy kidney function.
+When dialysis is required we provide primary care with at-home peritoneal dialysis or hemodialysis at local facilities.
+Our out-of-hospital dialysis services include home peritoneal dialysis by personalized prescription and in-center hemodialysis with advanced technology.

-Besides renal failure, we provide evaluation and care for a range of other kidney disorders:
+We also provide evaluation and care for other kidney disorders:

 - Glomerulonephritis is a disease in which the kidneys' filters become inflamed and scarred, and slowly lose their ability to remove wastes and excess fluid from the blood to make urine.
 Care requires a kidney biopsy, which we perform using CT scan guidance and analyze with an expert renal pathologist.
-Ongoing management of the patient is most often directed by the attending nephrologist as a principal caregiver, usually in collaboration with a referring physician.
+Ongoing management of the patient is most often directed by the attending nephrologist usually in collaboration with the referring physician.

 - Hypertension, or high blood pressure, can be associated with kidney disorders.
 We offer evaluation and treatment of severe cases with different medications and surgical procedures.